How Online Reviews Impact Consumer Trust and Landing Page Conversions

 Consumers Read Online Reviews Before They Make a Purchase

-- 54% of people will visit a company’s website after reading positive reviews
+- 50% of people will visit a company’s website after reading positive reviews, and 15% will visit the business itself

 Reviews Also Impact Google Local Pack Results and Organic Local Search Rankings